JazzyWagdaddy/HybridCloudBootCamp/2 - Hybrid Cloud - Migration - Lab 3 - Azure Policy.md

 # Azure Migration Lab #3

 ## Azure Policy
 Azure Policy helps you manage and prevent IT issues with policy definitions that enforce rules and effects for your resources.
-When you use Azure Policy, resources stay compliant with your corporate standards and service level agreements.

 Understanding how to create and manage policies in Azure is important for staying compliant with your corporate standards and service level agreements.

 In this tutorial, you learn to use Azure Policy to do some of the more common tasks related to creating, assigning, and managing policies across your organization, such as:
 * Assign a policy to enforce a condition for resources you create in the future
 * Create and assign an initiative definition to track compliance for multiple resources
 * Resolve a non-compliant or denied resource